Cat CRF Resource Page

 What is Feline Chronic Renal Failure?

-Medications are prescribed to treat individual symptoms that are affecting a cat.
-If your cat is suffering from anemia, medications such as Procrit and Epogen can make your cat more energetic.
-Calcium imbalance is also a common symptom of CRF, and it can be treated with Rocatrol.
-Periactin and Pepcid Acid Controller are usually used to treat loss of appetite and stomach irritation respectively.
+- Medication: these are generally prescribed to help your cat cope better with some of the symptoms he or she may face.
+If your cat is suffering from anemia, medications such as Procrit and Epogen can make them more energetic.
+Calcium imbalance is also a common symptom of CRF, and can be treated with Rocaltrol.
+Periactin and Pepcid Acid Controller are usually used to treat loss of appetite and stomach irritation, respectively.

-The ideal diet for cats with CRF has to be low in protein and phosphate.
-The amount of sodium consumed has to be limited too because sodium can contribute to the development of high blood pressure, which can worsen the CRF condition.
-Your cat’s diet should contain high levels of potassium and vitamin B, because there will be insufficient amounts of these substances as your cat begins to urinate frequently.
-The intake of calories should also be increased to prevent weight loss.
+- Special diet: The ideal diet for cats with CRF is to be low in protein and phosphate.
+The amount of sodium your cat consumes should also be limited, because sodium can contribute to the development of high blood pressure.
+High blood pressure is a catalyst for CRF related issues and should be avoided to encourage healthy recovery.
+Your cat’s diet should also contain high levels of potassium and vitamin B, as they will have lost a lot of these essential vitamins during their excessive urination.